-Play "Rise and Shine"-MM 1; SCM 14-inviting the children to sing along.
+Play "Rise and Shine"-MM 1; SCM 14.
+Play the song, inviting the children to sing along.
 Suggest the children use the motions they created in the previous session or make new ones.

 Praying

 Turn on the candle.
 Invite the group to sit near the ark mural to hear the story.
 Lead the children in the echo prayer: